-Choosing the Aquarium
+Choosing the Aquarium for Proper Oscar Care

-- Tighter quarters can also lead to overcrowded and unsanitary conditions, which in turn can lead to disease.
+- Tighter quarters can lead to overcrowded and unsanitary conditions, which in turn can lead to disease.
 Err on the side of caution and choose the largest tank size you can afford.

 Add a Good Quality Filtration System

-Lights and Tank Hoods Are a Must
+Lights and Tank Hoods Are a Must for an Oscar Tank

 - Purchase a light fixture and hood attachment that fits snugly and securely over the top of the aquarium.

-Gravel, Plants and Accessories
+Add Gravel, Plants, and Accessories

 One of the most fascinating aspects of keeping Oscar fish is their habit of rooting among the accessories in their tanks.
 They can easily lift out plants and even move rocks across the aquarium floor.
 Like their namesake, Oscar Madison in The Odd Couple, they are the messy fish in the aquarium.
-Don't be surprised if they dig trenches in the gravel, move your carefully positioned plants, and otherwise change their tank.
+Don't be surprised if they dig trenches in the substrate, move your carefully positioned plants, and otherwise change their tank.

 Feeding Oscar Fish